elgarcito/solvd-1-block-homework-4/README.md

 * EmailException: Threw if the email format is wrong.
 The throwEmailException(String employeeEmail) uses it.

-The method checkEmployeeData() in Employee class uses all these methods inside a try-catch block to have exceptions handled in 2 ways.
+The method checkEmployeeData() in person.Employee class uses all these methods inside a try-catch block to have exceptions handled in 2 ways.
 The implementation could be seen in the main method example.